Professor Jamie Macdonald

 Personal

-When not working, I can be found desperately trying to encourage my eight year old daughter to be as passionate about outdoor pursuits as I am.
+When not working, I can be found desperately trying to encourage my nine year old daughter to be as passionate about outdoor pursuits as I am.
 My main hobbies are climbing, mountaineering and mountain biking.

 Overview